Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES experiment: Transition-edge Sensor Microcalorimeters for HOLMES

 Holmium it is known to exhibit an excess heat capacity due to a pronounced Schottky anomaly \cite{krusius_calorimetric_1969}.
 Hyperfine \cite{krusius_calorimetric_1969} and crystalline field \cite{williams_crystal-field_1969} splittings are caused by $4f$ atomic electrons interacting with \Ho\ nuclear spins ($I=7/2$) and with electric field gradients in the $fcc$ lattice of the gold host, respectively.
 These splittings induce Schottky anomalies in the heat capacity of the \Ho\ nuclei which are expected to peak between $0.1$\,K and 1\,K, i.e., near the operating temperature of HOLMES detectors.
 As a result, microcalorimeters loaded with large amounts of $^{163}$Ho are expected to show degraded performance.
-By studying detector parameters such as the energy resolution and the decay time at varying $^{163}$Ho activities, it becomes possible to estimate the specific heat capacity contributed by the presence of holmium.
+By analyzing detector parameters -- specifically energy resolution and signal decay time -- at varying $^{163}$Ho activity, we can infer the contribution of holmium to the total heat capacity of the absorber.

 Depending on the strength of the coupling between the detector electronic system and the \Ho\ nuclei ensemble, this excess heat capacity can cause either an increase of the total detector heat capacity or the appearance of an additional weakly coupled thermodynamic system.
 Therefore, depending on the \Ho\ concentration and on the detector operating temperature, the \Ho\ doping can manifest as a reduction in signal height, a worsening of detector resolution, a slowing of detector response or a complex signal shape with additional long decay times.